1 Mètre 96 En Pied

 • Q: Is the conversion factor always exactly 3.28084?

 A: No, the conversion factor is an approximation.
-The precise value is slightly more complex, with more decimal places, but 3.28084 is accurate enough for most purposes.
+Think about it: the precise value is slightly more complex, with more decimal places, but 3.
+28084 is accurate enough for most purposes.

 • Q: Why are there two different systems of measurement?